What is a class response system?

 - Have learners wrestle with the question (alone, in groups, or both).

-- Use a CRS to collect & display aggregated responses.
+- Use a CRS to collect and display aggregated responses.

 - Elicit learners' justifications without revealing the correct response.